 Make sure to keep backup copies of these accomplishments and save the information in multiple places, like backing it up on your computer.
 This information is priceless, and you don’t want to be in a situation where you’re out of a job, need a resume fast, but don’t know what to put on it because you didn’t keep track of your career accomplishments.

-Even better, present your quantified information on your experience or insight tabs within Pointe Profile®.
-It’s great to put on your resume, but you can make it easier and more enjoyable by creatively presenting the information using video and the features already available to you in the Experience or Insights tabs.
+Even better, use video and Pointe Profile® to present your quantified information!
+It’s great to put this stuff on your resume, but you can make it easier, more enjoyable, and even more shareable by creatively presenting the information in short videos.

 So please keep track of all the great things you do in your work and show us the numbers!

 The world needs to know how awesome you are.
 Kris Dunn of HR Capitalist explains you should show off your “awesomeness in a cloak of humility.”